 Where Poetry Begins: Eavan Boland in Conversation

 Eavan Boland was born in Dublin, Ireland, in 1944.
-She is the author of seven volumes of poetry, including Night Feed (1982), The Journey (1987), and Outside History: Selected Poems 1980-1990.
+She is the author of seven volumes of poetry, including Night Feed (Carcanet Press, 1982), The Journey (Carcanet Press, 1987), and Outside History: Selected Poems 1980-1990 (Carcanet Press, 1990).
 Her recent work includes In a Time of Violence (Norton, 1994), and an essay collection, Object Lessons: The Life of the Woman and the Poet in Our Time (Norton, 1995).
-Ms. Boland has received international recognition as a poet and scholar.
+Boland has received international recognition as a poet and scholar.
 She lives in Dublin, where she reviews regularly for The Irish Times, and travels and teaches in Ireland and the United States.
 Here she is interviewed by Elizabeth Schmidt, an editor of the literary magazine Open City and former editor of The New York Times Book Review.

 Elizabeth Schmidt: As a poet who has been involved in both Irish and American poetry communities, do you see many differences between the two?
 Similarities?
 In which world do you feel most at home?